jumpnow/jumpnowtek-site/_posts/2017-01-30-Analyzing-raspberry-pi-spi-performance.md

     }
     ...

-(I did verify that the data is correct with another using another switch to this program.
-I just didn't use that during the timing tests.)
+(I did verify that the data is correct using another switch to this program.)

 With that code running, the **Context Switching Delay** measured with a scope is around 5 us.